GraftJS/graft/README.md

 # Graft

-> "instead of pretending everything is a local function even over the network (which turned out to be a bad idea), what if we did it the other way around?
-Pretend your components are communicating over a network even when they aren't."
+> "Instead of pretending everything is a local function even over the network ..., what if we did it the other way around?
+> Pretend your components are communicating over a network even when they aren't?"
-> [Solomon Hykes](http://github.com/shykes) (of Docker fame) on LibChan - [[link]](https://news.ycombinator.com/item?id=7874317)
+>   -- [Solomon Hykes](http://github.com/shykes) (of Docker fame) on [LibChan](http://github.com/docker/libchan) - [[link]](https://news.ycombinator.com/item?id=7874317)

 The Graft project formed to harness the opportunities that the explosion of information about microservice architectures have opened our eyes to.